-Clothing Choices and Care for Visually Impaired Grade School Children
+Clothing Choices and Care for Grade School Children Who are Blind or Low Vision

 One topic of successful transition that can be easily overlooked in grade-school years is your child’s increased independence in her wardrobe.
 Using APH CareerConnect’s appropriate attire lesson plan as a guide, give your child the knowledge, tools, and experience needed to choose appropriate clothing for a range of occasions and properly care for her clothing.